esanchep/dotfiles/git/Readme.md

 # Readme

 ## Purpose
-These files contain a series of shortcuts for docker-compose commands so it's faster to work with.
+These files contain a series of shortcuts for docker-compose commands so it's faster to work with it.

 ## Installation
 Just copy-paste `.bashrc` and `.bash_profile` files to the home directory (~).